creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-10-self-explaining-neural-networks.md

 # Highlights

-- Post-hoc interpretability methods are not always faithful in regard to model's predictions and their explanations aren't robust to small perturbations of the input
+- Post-hoc interpretability methods are not always faithful in regard to model's predictions and their explanations aren't robust to small perturbations of the input[^1]
 - The authors propose a class of intrinsically interpretable neural networks models which are as interpretable as linear regression

 # Introduction

 - Most interpretability methods are post-hoc, explaining the model after its training
 - But their explanations lack stability, small changes to the input can lead to different (or even contradicting) explanations for similar predictions
-- Linear models are considered to be interpretable, so the proposed design build from this ground
+- Linear models are considered to be interpretable, which is the starting point of this paper

 # Self-Explaining Neural Networks models